 Non-bank wire transfer has different forms of procedure depending on the financial institution:

 While making payments between the EMI account is doable, paying to an external institution or getting paid by an external body is difficult and often costly.
 For example, a transaction between Paypal accounts is free and instant.
 However, when the receiver does not have Paypal and only accepts bank transfer, the sender has to send money through an integrated 3rd party service called Xoom.
 While the receiver does not need a Paypal or Xoom to receive money, if he wants to return the money, he either needs the payer's bank account information or he creates a Paypal account to return the money.
 The same goes for Western Union - returning the money is difficult because the bank information is often missing (unless provided otherwise).
 This is why certain companies do not accept Western Union payments or Paypal payments because they are only operating their revenues through bank transactions.
-Some EMIs have taken a different approach to resolve this issue by providing personal bank accounts to customers to make transactions easier (e.g. Wise Multicurrency and Revolut).
-Any receiver can return the money to the sender's EMI account through bank transfer (SEPA transfer between a bank and a Revolut account, for, e.g.).
+Some EMIs have taken a different approach to resolve this issue by providing personal bank accounts to customers to make transactions easier (e.g. Wise Multicurrency).
+Any receiver can return the money to the sender's EMI account through bank transfer (SEPA transfer between a bank and a Wise account, for, e.g.).

 Card payment is a financial transaction where withdrawal or payment of funds is made through a payment gateway.
 It is done through a debit card or a credit card, and it is the most popular form of payment because of its time efficiency and convenience.
 Withdrawals are made through ATMs, and payments are made either online or in-person through the payment terminal.
 While withdrawals require a PIN, payments may or may not need one.
 Here, we will only be focusing on payments.
-The process of card payments consists a person ordering a product/service online from a merchant who has integrated the payment gateway (Gateway) in its system to process the transaction.
+The process of card payments consists of a person ordering a product/service online from a merchant who has integrated the payment gateway (Gateway) in its system to process the transaction.

 Once the customer provides the card details and submits the order to buy, the following steps take place in just a few seconds: